-- Department A is connected to the company LAN via Port12 of Switch A; - Department A has IP host and AppleTalk host; - IP host, in VLAN10, is served by IP server while AppleTalk host is served by AppleTalk server; - Switch B is connected to IP server and AppleTalk server. - > Network Diagram
+- Department A is connected to the company LAN via Port12 of switch A; - Department A has IP host and AppleTalk host; - IP host, in VLAN10, is served by IP server while AppleTalk host is served by AppleTalk server; - Switch B is connected to IP server and AppleTalk server.

-- > Configuration Procedure - Configure Switch A
+• Configure Switch A

 Step Operation Description 1 Configure the Link Type of the ports Required.
-On VLAN \rightarrow 802.1Q VLAN \rightarrow Port Config page, configure the link type of Port 11 and Port 13 as ACCESS, and configure the link type of Port 12 as GENERAL.
+On VLAN $\rightarrow$ 802.1Q VLAN $\rightarrow$ Port Config page, configure the link type of Port 11 and Port 13 as ACCESS, and configure the link type of Port 12 as GENERAL.
 2 Create VLAN10 Required.
-On VLAN \rightarrow 802.1Q VLAN \rightarrow VLAN Config page, create a VLAN with its VLANID as 10, owning Port 12 and Port 13, and configure the egress rule of Port 12 as Untag.
+On VLAN $\rightarrow$ 802.1Q VLAN $\rightarrow$ VLAN Config page, create a VLAN with its VLAN ID as 10, owning Port 12 and Port 13, and configure the egress rule of Port 12 as Untag.
 3 Create VLAN20 Required.
-On VLAN \rightarrow 802.1Q VLAN \rightarrow VLAN Config page, create a VLAN with its VLANID as 20, owning Port 11 and Port 12, and configure the egress rule of Port 12 as Untag.
+On VLAN $\rightarrow$ 802.1Q VLAN $\rightarrow$ VLAN Config page, create VLAN with its VLAN ID as 20, owning Port 11 and Port 12, a configure the egress rule of Port 12 as Untag.